 Most UK bookmakers allow users to convert odds to decimal format, and it is highly recommended to do so for ease of calculation when matched betting.

 Fractional odds are commonly used in horse racing and traditional UK bookmakers.
-They show the profit relative to the stake.
+They show the profit relative to the stake—our horse racing betting guide explains where you’ll encounter them most.

 For example: